qwefgh90/handyfinder/README.md

 - When you want to contribute, use STS
 - When you want to test, type "mvn test"
-- When you want to make native binary, type "mvn jfx:native"
+- When you want to make native binary, type "mvn jfx:native" (for windows, download Inno from http://www.jrsoftware.org/)

 # Contribution